 Boston Whaler has been building a 28’ long Outrage for years—along with models in the line ranging from the 18 Outrage (which has been replaced by the 190 Outrage) all the way up to the monstrous quad-engine 420 Outrage.
-For 2016, however, the offering is all-new, in the form of the 280 Outrage.
+For 2016, however, the offering got a redesign, in the form of the all-new 280 Outrage.
 And while it shares a number of traits with the 28’ Outrages of years past, the 280 has been brought up to date with a slew of features found on its larger siblings.
+Before we start digging into the details, check out this video boat review of the 280 Outrage.

 Farther aft, another update you’ll note is the console design, which is integrated with the hard top and tempered-glass windshield.
 It looks slick but more importantly, since the structural supports are all built into the powder-coated aluminum frame, there isn’t any pipework obstructing your forward view.
 That top also has integrated bow and stern spreader lights, life jacket stowage, recesses/reinforcement for mounting outriggers, and a brace of five rocket launchers across the back.
 Nice.